 Until the Bernie Madoff case, the term “clawback” was virtually unknown in the asset recovery world.
-Now it has become a powerful tool for court appointed receivers and a nightmare for victims who managed to independently recover some of their investment.
+Now it has become a powerful tool for court appointed receivers and a nightmare for those lucky Ponzi scheme victims who cashed out early or managed to independently recover some of their investment.
 The Wikipedia definition is quite vague (forget finding the term in a conventional dictionary): “Any recovery of a performance related payment based on discovery that the performance was not genuine.”

 Thus far, courts have been reluctant to allow clawbacks of anything more than profits.
 By way of example, a person who invested $100,000 and later cashed out his investment plus $30,000 in interest might have to disgorge the interest.
 A receiver could seek to have the court “claw back” any monies received beyond the original $100,000 principal.

-One federal judge in Pennsylvania found no legal prohibition against clawing back any monies recovered.
+One federal judge in Pennsylvania found no legal prohibition against clawing back any monies paid to early investors.
 The government, however, has a stated policy of not recovering principal from innocent investors who cashed out early.

-Fraud victims usually can get a much higher recovery by being first to civilly prosecute a fraudster.
-Collect more than your initial investment, however, and there is a chance that you might have to share your “profits” with other victims.
+Fraud victims usually can achieve a much higher recovery by being first to civilly prosecute a fraudster.
+If you collect more than your initial investment, however, just remember you might have to later share your “profits” with other victims.

 By waiting for the government to step in, there is a higher risk of getting nothing or very little.

 The case law on clawbacks is very recent and in a state of flux.
 Consult with a competent asset recovery lawyer before spending any of your recovery.